Alton Brown, Kristen Bell & Neil Patrick Harris Designed Spatulas for Williams Sonoma

 William-Sonoma teamed up with the non-profit Share Our Strength's No Kid Hungry campaign, which helps fight childhood hunger, to create a line of spatulas designed by celebrities.

-The line features illustrations by Kristen Bell, Faith Hill, Bobby Flay, Neil Patrick Harris, Questlove, Jeff Bridges, and Alton Brown, among others.
+The line of spatulas features illustrations by Kristen Bell, Faith Hill, Bobby Flay, Neil Patrick Harris and David Burtka, Questlove, Jeff Bridges, and Alton Brown, among others.
 Each spatula costs $12.95 and 30 percent of proceeds from the sale of each one goes to No Kid Hungry, plus William-Sonoma will donate an additional $5,000 on behalf of the designer of the spatula that sells out first.

-- Amazon's Treasure Truck Is Bringing Food and Kitchen Gadget Deals to Cities Nationwide

-- 7 Kitchen Trends That Will Help Get Your Home Sold Fast

 Kristen Bell’s spatula is adorned with a drawing on a sloth—her favorite animal—while Jeff Bridges’ makes reference to his character’s bowling hobby in the movie The Big Lebowski.